TSS-sniper/Sales-predictor-accenture/README.md

-# Sales_predictor_accenture
+# Sales Predictor
 The project's main objective is to create a predictive model for sales and evaluate its accuracy through a comparison of forecasted sales against actual sales data.
-Fuck off